hyperledger-labs/splice/cluster/images/docs/src/glossary.rst

         (similar to reverse DNS)
       * provides APIs for resolution in both directions that can be used by other apps (e.g., the wallet) to display and accept directory names instead of party ids

+    Splitwell

+      * Example application that allows users to split payments and then settle their debts to each other.